 Buildings and Structures Subject to Building Permits Buildings and Structures Subject to Zoning Compliance Permits a.
 All principal structures b.
 Accessory structures two stories in height or taller, regardless of floor area c.
 Attached accessory structures d.
 Accessory structures that have a floor area exceeding one hundred (120) square feet e.
 Retaining walls greater than four (4) feet in height f.
-Other structures as outlined in the Michigan Building and Residential Codes a.
-Change of use, including operations for current occupants b.
+Other structures as outlined in the Michigan Building and Residential Codes b.
 Change of tenant c.
 Building façade changes d.
 Landscape changes; entrance features e.
-Parking lot changes, other than routine maintenance f.
-Lighting, including the replacement of fixtures g.
-Utility relocation h.
-Change of rooftop mechanical units
+Parking lot changes, other than routine